-- If you are unsure about making the leap from school to university, then studying at college can be a good way to prepare for the move, and one of the benefits may be the smaller classes at college.
+Associate students are fully enrolled as QMU students from day one, but study for the first year at a partner college on a relevant Higher National (HN) course.
+On successful completion, associate students have a guaranteed place at QMU to complete their degree.
+A number of our degrees are available through the Associate Student scheme and are listed on our website.
+The entry requirements for all of our Associate Student routes are CCC at Higher, or equivalent.
+Benefits - If you are unsure about making the leap from school to university, then studying at college can be a good way to prepare for the move, and one of the benefits may be the smaller classes at college.
 As you work through the HN, the college and QMU will prepare you for the more independent learning style and the academic standards required at university level. - If you have been out of education for a while, or have been working in industry and now want to gain a relevant qualification, college may be a more suitable entry route for you.
 Colleges specialise in helping people returning to education after a break and learning styles are a lot more vocational and practical than in higher education.
 The first year of the associate student routes is designed to reflect these types of learning styles. - Your Higher results after school might not be good enough to get into university.
-The Associate Student routes offer entry to QMU degrees with slightly lower entry qualifications because the first year is spent at college.

-Courses that are part of the Associate Student scheme:
+The Associate Student routes offer entry to QMU degrees with slightly lower entry qualifications because the first year is spent at college. - As you progress through your HN course we will arrange visits to the University campus and workshops on academic skills.
+This will ensure you are well prepared for the transition to QMU. - You will be in a class where there are other associate students, therefore you will be able to make friends with the people you will study with for four years, before joining a bigger cohort of students at QMU to complete the degree.
+Facilities and services During the first year you will be enrolled at both institutions and can take advantage of the facilities at each.
+College facilities could include catering, library services, student support services, health and fitness facilities, spa and hair and beauty salons and sometimes accommodation.
+At QMU, you can use the Learning Resource Centre, student support services, the Sports Centre, the Students' Union and its clubs and societies and our excellent accommodation and catering services, details of which can be found in this prospectus.
+Funding You can apply to the Student Awards Agency for Scotland (SAAS) for funding for your course.
+As long as you meet the eligibility criteria, SAAS will pay the course fees and you can apply for a student loan to help with your living costs.
+When applying to SAAS you will need to have a conditional offer from QMU, and be sure to apply for the full Degree Fee Waiver (not the HNC Fee Waiver which is less).
+For further information, see www.saas.gov.uk.
+MORE INFO: